rabbitmq/rabbitmq-website/site/heartbeats.md

 connections when there is no activity on them for a certain period of time.
 Most of the time it is not desirable.

-When heartbeats are enabled on a connection, it results in periodic light network traffic.
+When heartbeats are activated on a connection, it results in periodic light network traffic.
 Therefore heartbeats have a side effect of guarding client connections that can go idle for periods of time against premature closure by proxies and load balancers.